tinymce/tinymce-docs/enterprise/advcode.md

 ---
 layout: default
-title: Advanced code
+title: Advanced Code
-description: Advanced code editor for TinyMCE.
+description: Advanced Code editor for TinyMCE.
 keywords: code advcode codemirror
 ---

-The advcode plugin brings a more advanced code editor to TinyMCE this code editor makes it easier to modify the HTML and it's a very useful add-on for power users.
+The [advcode]({{ site.baseurl }}/plugins/advcode/) plugin brings a more advanced code editor to TinyMCE this code editor makes it easier to modify the HTML and it's a very useful add-on for power users.
 It comes with a bunch of features enabled by default such as:

 * Syntax color highlighting
 * Bracket matching